Diksta33/PathOfExileClipboardListener/README.md

 - Filters can be used in Stash Viewer to score your entire stash in one go;
 - Your stash can be exported for use in third-party applications (e.g. Microsoft Excel).

 Now allows direct download of your stashed items via JSON from the Path of Exile website.
 This new feature is experimental at the moment.
+Note that Item Level can't be parsed this way (to my knowledge) so I have to assume that every item is iLevel 100 :(

 ============================